MediaComem/comem-webdev/subjects/cli/README.md

 Please note that, depending on your OS and your CLI, the prompt can be composed of different characters.

-When the computer's working, the `$` disappear and you won't have the lead until the `$` reappear again.
+When the computer's working, the prompt disappear and you won't have the lead until the prompt reappear again.

 ### Writing commands